-Clear images of my destruction help
+The clear images of my destruction help

-keep my footing reach and breathing mindful,
+keep my footing reach and breathing mindful

-center of gravity unextended,
+center of gravity unextended

-shins, and sides of feet against the runners
+shins and sides of feet against the runners

 firming my purchase.
+Our house

-but built of boards newly milled in ’72.
+built of boards milled new in ’72

-Scraping gouges show only two coats since
+scraping gouges show just two coats since then.

-but we attack what little rot we find
+We attack what little rot we find

 before the quake the fire and the flood

-but not by me.
+but not by us.

-This death defiance is a modern
+This death defiance is a suburban

 testament to how much homeowners

-love their spouses—I guess
+love their partners

-I really would die for mine—
+I guess I really would die for mine

-perhaps I’d have no house to paint.
+If never wed perhaps I’d have no home.